2. Pads, helmets and batting gloves are not required. Non marking footwear must be

 Changing rooms are available and any belongings should be left here.
 There should

-be no personal belongings, including drinks, left in the hall. ● Hot food or drinks
+be no personal belongings, including drinks, left in the playing area. ● Hot food

-are not permitted in the sports hall.
-Players may bring their own cold drinks (no
+or drinks are not permitted in the sports hall.
+Players may bring their own cold

 and parking guidance at our venue.
 Notre Dame High School ● Participating teams